Communication- the human connection- is the key to personal and career success. -Paul J. Meyer

 5. Share good news too

-Oftentimes, farmers will only reach out to their lender when something isn't going as planned, but it's equally helpful to share when things go better than expected.
+Oftentimes, farmers will only reach out to their lender when something isn't going as planned, but it's equally important to share when things go better than expected.
 Not only will your lender be there to celebrate your operation's successes, they'll also be able to help you explore any opportunities that may now be open to you.

 Open and fruitful communication is a two-way street.
 It requires both you and your lender to proactively reach out, listen and work together to find opportunities.
 With a mission to serve agriculture and rural Texas, Capital Farm Credit is especially equipped to understand your operation and your goals, and how to best achieve them.